tev/mac-chd-convert/README.md

 Give this script permissions with
 `chmod u+x mac-chd-convert.sh`

-Set up your target directory, it should be a directory of .7z files that contain .cue files.
+Set up your target directory, it should be a directory of .7z or .zip files that contain .cue, .iso or .gdi files.
 Run the script using an absolute path to your target directory, no ~ shortcut.

 `./mac-chd-convert.sh /Users/myname/Downloads/DiscImages`